in

 If you’re working with a space that’s a little more challenging with its square footage, you should look no more and opt for a ladder bookcase immediately.
 They’re like a simplistic adaptation of the leaning bookcase.

-The basic elements are pretty much the same, only that a ladder bookcase, although it also leans on the wall, a ladder style unit is different from a leaning bookcase because it directly looks like a ladder with modified steps that have been replaced with shelves.
+The basic elements are pretty much the same, except that a ladder bookcase, although it also leans on the wall, ladder-style products are different from a leaning design because it directly looks like a ladder with modified steps that have been replaced with shelves.

 It’s a very chic and industrial take on minimalism while at the same time, it saves a lot of space as well as it doesn’t take up a lot of square footage while it’s propped up against one of the walls.